jeremyBanks/inline/README.md

 your source code), rather than inline in the source code itself, you can use `litter::Litter::external("some_relative_file_path.txt")` (also available as `litter::external`).

+## Performance and Reliability

+This is (clearly) intended for convenience, not performance.
+It should be fast enough for use in test snapshotting or dumping some state for a script, but you certainly wouldn't want to use it for a high-throughput web server.
+Access to each literal is controlled by an `RwLock` which may block if used concurrently.

+The filesystem is only accessed when a mutated value needs to be written back, so if a value is never then modified the filesystem won't be accessed, and in that case the program can work fine on a different system without the source files available.

+Before writing changes back to the file, we verify that the existing literal in the file matches what we expect.
+If it doesn't (maybe because it's been modified by another copy of your program running concurrently), the program will panic instead of clobbering unexpected data.
+However, no filesystem locking is used so this isn't guaranteed, so logic errors _can_ occur if multiple copies of your program are running concurrently and both try to modify the same file.

+## Future Work

+- Future work?!
+Almost nothing described above has actually been implemented yet!
+- Fallible alternatives instead of panicking, including for the case of writing values when the source files don't exist (they can still be saved in-memory).
+- `no_std` support.
+Huh?!
+Yep!
+This would include _none_ of the significant functionality, only exposing a non-`mut` `Deref` wrapper for the literal value.
+The intent would be to allow literals to be used in `no_std` builds, if they might occur in a program that can also be run in `std` mode where the functionality would also be used.

 ## License